dfrnt-labs/terminusdb-docs-static/src/app/docs/glossary/page.md

 nextjs:
   metadata:
     title: Glossary of Terms for TerminusDB
-    description: A glossary of terms for TerminusDB to ensure terms are clearly defined and understood in the same way across the community to enable better conversations and understanding of what TerminusDB is
+    description: A glossary of terms for TerminusDB to ensure terms are clearly defined and understood in the same way across the community to enable better conversations
     openGraph:
       images: https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
     alternates: